Welcome to my personal website...

 I completed my full-time career as church musician and organist on Christmas Eve, 2016.
 Fifty years of playing every Sunday morning, mid-week choir rehearsals, and frequent weddings and funerals with few Sundays away was enough!
 So I decided to continue using my skills, but with the option of saying "No" occasionally and sitting with my wife during a worship service.

-I've had a chance to play some interesting organs.
+I've during my career had a chance to play some interesting organs.
 They ranged from a one manual tracker with a handful of stops to the five manual Hazel Wright Organ at Crystal Cathedral and the magnificent organs at the Cathedral in Toledo, Spain.
 Their organs were stellar, and the large scale Spanish reeds defied description.

 This phase of my life has been exciting because it's given me opportunity to spend time learning new music instead of polishing preludes, offertories, and postludes.